The Truth About Influencer Fraud: How to Figure Out if a Social Media Influencer is Buying Followers

 So, why are people using them?

-If these bots and fake followers are so deceitful, then why are accounts using them in such large numbers?
-The simple answer - because they make people look like influencers, and influencers look like celebrities.
+If these bots and fake followers are so deceitful, then why are people using them to grow their social media followers in such large numbers?
+It's simple - large followings they make people look like influencers, and influencers look like celebrities.

 The New York Times estimates that nearly 15% of Twitter users - as many as 48 million accounts - fall into the category of “fake accounts”.
 There are nearly 60 million fake accounts on Facebook, the world’s largest social media network.

-Fake followers is not a new phenomenon, but the New York Times’ exposé made it a conversation brands and marketers had to have.
-There are tens of millions of businesses currently marketing across social media.
+Fake followers is not a new phenomenon, but the New York Times’ exposé made it a conversation brands and marketers had to have because tens of millions of businesses are using social media as a marketing channel.

-The news broke right in the heat of the current battle against fake news and political manipulation that is taking place within these social networks, and was met with shock and anger by many readers.
-Mostly because of the revelation that these fake followers weren’t just randomly generated accounts, but some were actually copies of real people, who had no idea these kinds of accounts existed.
+The news broke right in the heat of the current battle against fake news and political manipulation that is taking place on social networks.
+The revelation that influencers are using fake followers was met with shock and anger by many readers because people didn't realize some were actually copies of real people, who had no idea these kinds of accounts existed.

 People were seeing their own photographs, names, hometowns and personal information being used for accounts that were promoting everything from insurance companies, to pornographic materials.